aleszamp98/ProMeteo/docs/source/pages/rotation.rst

 The **LEC (Local Earth Coordinate)** system is the meteorological standard.
 In this system:

 - *u* is the *zonal* wind component.
-It is aligned with the x-axis, pointing from West to East, and is positive when the wind blows **from the West** (i.e., towards the East),
+It is aligned with the x-axis, pointing from West to East, and is positive when the wind blows **from the West** (i.e., towards the East);
 - *v* is the *meridional* wind component.
-It is aligned with the y-axis, pointing from South to North, and is positive when the wind blows **from the South**,
+It is aligned with the y-axis, pointing from South to North, and is positive when the wind blows **from the South**;
 - *w* is the *vertical* wind component.
+It is aligned with the z-axis, pointing upwards, and is positive when the wind blows **upwards**.

 This transformation is handled by the function:
 ``pre_processing.rotation_to_LEC_reference()``